Heretic (film): Production

 In June 2023, it was reported that Scott Beck and Bryan Woods were writing and directing the film for A24.
 Hugh Grant and Chloe East were cast in lead roles, with Sophie Thatcher later rounding out the main cast and Topher Grace taking a minor role.
 Beck and Woods said the film was inspired by Inherit the Wind (1960) and Contact (1997), both films that discuss religion seriously but "in a kind of popcorn movie context".
 The writing of the film was prompted by the death of Woods' father from esophageal cancer and the questions this prompted about what happens after death.
 Wanting to ensure the missionary characters were as genuine and authentic as possible and not clichés, the filmmakers consulted various Mormon friends during writing and production, as well as Thatcher and East, who are ex-Mormons.
 Grant was cast after the filmmakers saw him playing six characters in Cloud Atlas (2012).

 The production was granted an interim agreement allowing filming during the 2023 SAG-AFTRA strike.
 On a budget of under $10 million, principal photography took place in Vancouver from October 3 to November 16, 2023.
 The film was shot in chronological order.

-Thatcher performs a cover version of Bob Dylan's "Knockin' on Heaven's Door" with a similar arrangement to Mazzy Star's "Fade into You", which plays over the end credits.
+Thatcher performs a cover version of Bob Dylan's "Knockin' on Heaven's Door" (with a similar arrangement to Mazzy Star's "Fade into You") that plays over the end credits.
 The statement that "no generative AI was used in the making of this film" is featured during the end credits, with Woods explaining to Variety, "We have no illusions that when people watch Heretic they’re going to go, 'Wait, did they use generative AI?'
 It doesn't feel like that at all, but it was important for us to put that out there because we think it's something people need to start talking about."